Media and Journalism

 Gain an in-depth understanding of the political, economic and media contexts in which today's media are produced and consumed.
 Find out how to turn your skills into a rewarding, well-paid career.

 Thanks to our strong connections with Bristol's cultural scene, you'll receive ongoing input from journalists and broadcasters, innovative companies and arts organisations.
-Our industry partners contribute to live briefs, masterclasses and research projects, as well as offering volunteering and work experience placements at organisations like The Post and Bristol City Council.

 Our final year Creative Industries Degree Show draws talent scouts and potential employers from across the region, meaning you'll be able to showcase your portfolio to important industry names.